 Algorithm Patterns

 This document contains all the coding algorithm patterns I have seen.
 There is no structure to this document.
-These are all the rough notes that I've taken so far.
+These are all the rough notes that I go through in my free-time (bus-rides to GaTech).
 Maybe one day I'll make a flash-card deck for this.

 Arrays